Changing the world is delicious

 As part of the Paulig Group, we are committed to Paulig’s sustainability approach and long-term ambitions, including the science-based climate targets.
 Paulig’s goal is to reduce the greenhouse gas emissions from own operations by 80% and from the value chain by 50% by 2030.
 A better understanding of the climate impact of our products is an important step on our sustainability journey towards even lower climate impact.

-In 2021, we also succeeded in reducing the amount of plastic by 72 % through a packaging renewal.
+In 2021, we also succeeded in reducing the amount of plastic by 30 % through a packaging renewal.
 The new more durable packaging provides even better protection for the product against breaking and aims at decreasing food waste.
 In addition, we continue to work toward improved energy efficiency of our operations, increasing the recycling rate at the factory, as well as continuously reducing food loss.
 As climate impacts in the early stages of the value chain form a significant part of the carbon footprint, we are also looking for ways to reduce these climate impacts in the value chain together with our suppliers and partners.
-For example, Paulig and Gold&Green® have launched a baseline study in collaboration with the University of Helsinki to reduce food loss in Paulig’s value chain.
+For example, Paulig has launched a baseline study in collaboration with the University of Helsinki to reduce food loss in Paulig’s value chain.

 JOIN THE DELICIOUS PLANT-BASED REVOLUTION